Skip to main content

 Call the Police

-The 911 dispatcher will send police and, if necessary, paramedics to handle injuries.
-Even if no one is injured and the property damage is minor, a police report will be useful if you file a claim with an insurance company.
+The 911 dispatcher may send police and, if necessary, paramedics to handle injuries.
+Even if no one is injured and property damage is minor, a police report will be useful if you file a claim with an insurance company.
 The police will document what happened and assess who was at fault.
 This information can help you with a personal injury claim.

 Exchange Information

-The scene of the accident is a good place to exchange information with other drivers and witnesses.
 You will need insurance information from any other drivers involved in the accident.
 Getting contact information from witnesses can help you find them later if you need them for your claim.

 Gather Evidence

 If you are able, you can use this time to take pictures of the accident scene, any property damage to your vehicle, and your own injuries.
-The more evidence you can gather at the scene of the accident, the better, as long as you do not get in the way of the police investigation.
+The more evidence you can gather at the scene of the accident, the better, as long as you do not get in the way of a police investigation.
 You might ask witnesses on the scene if you could record a statement from them about what they saw.
 You can also write down or record your own account of what happened.

 Report the Accident